 Short bio for use in publications:

-Dr. Mary Talusan Lacanlale holds a Ph.D. from the University of California, Los Angeles and currently serves as Interim Coordinator for Asian Pacific Studies at CSU Dominguez Hills.
-She teaches courses on Asian Pacific Studies including the Filipinx Experience and Asian Popular Culture and Globalizaiton, and serves as faculty mentor to Pagsikapan Pilipino American Student Community and the Asian Pacific Islander Student Association.
+Mary Talusan Lacanlale holds a Ph.D. from the University of California, Los Angeles in ethnomusicology and is on the faculty of the Asian Pacific Studies Program at CSU Dominguez Hills.
+She teaches courses on Asian Pacific Studies including the Filipinx Experience and Asian Popular Culture and Globalization, and ha served as faculty mentor to Pagsikapan Pilipino American Student Community and the Asian Pacific Islander Association.
 Her scholarly work examines Filipino and Filipino American musical performances through the complex web of race-making, U.S. colonization of the Philippines, and contemporary cultural production.
-Recent publications include “Muslim Filipino Traditions in Filipino American Popular Culture” in Muslims and American Popular Culture (2014) and “Marching to ‘Progress’: Music, Race, and Imperialism at the 1904 St. Louis World’s Fair” in Mixed Blessing: The Impact of the American Colonial Experience on Politics and Society in the Philippines (2013).
-Her book-in-progress is entitled Instruments of Empire: Brass Bands, Black Soldiers, and Filipino Musicians during U.S. Colonization of the Philippines.
+Recent publications include “Muslim Filipino Traditions in Filipino American Popular Culture” in Muslims and American Popular Culture (2014), “Marching to ‘Progress’: Music, Race, and Imperialism at the 1904 St. Louis World’s Fair” in Mixed Blessing: The Impact of the American Colonial Experience on Politics and Society in the Philippines (2013), and an essay in Philippine Modernities, Commemorating 100 Years of UP College of Music (2018).
+Her upcoming book with the University Press of Mississippi is entitled Instruments of Empire: Filipino Musicians, Black Soldiers, and Military Band Music during U.S. Colonization of the Philippines.
 Dr. Mary Talusan Lacanlale has received the Fulbright (IIE) Fellowship, Ford Dissertation Fellowship, and Mellon Postdoctoral Fellowship.
 She performs the music and dance traditions of Mindanao, Southern Philippines with California-based Pakaraguian Kulintang Ensemble.